 Venture capital firms often have a talent partner who is focused on helping portfolio companies find the talent they need.
 They’re a great gateway to investment-worthy talent.

-In fact, venture capital firms frequently have entrepreneurs-in-residence who may be available to plug into an opening at promising young company.
+In fact, venture capital firms frequently have entrepreneurs-in-residence who may be available to plug into an opening at a promising young company.
 Usually, those entrepreneurs are seasoned leaders with a few startups under their belts.
-Some may even be in the position to invest in the startup.
+Some may even be in a position to invest in the startup.

 Simply put, VCs are among the most well-networked people in business today.
 They not only are a great source for referrals, but for backgrounding the individuals you’re thinking about hiring to avoid problematic hires.